Omkar3843/FlightAndSearchServices/README.md

 ```

 Once you've added your db config as listed above, go to the src folder from your terminal and execute npx sequelize db:create

+## DB Design
+   -Airplane
+   - Flight
+   -Airport
+   -City

+   -A flight belongs to an airplane but one airport can be used in multiple flight
+   -A city has many airport but one airport belongs to city
+   -One airport can have many flights, but a flight belongs to one Airport